Residential Recycling Services

-- Limited to two boxes no larger than 20 inches long by 20 inches wide by 20 inches high per pick-up.
+- Limited to 2 boxes, no larger than 20 inches long by 20 inches wide by 20 inches high.

 - Limited to one television or one monitor per pick-up.
 Do not need to be placed in a box and are exempt from weight / size restrictions.

-- Excessive quantities will be considered commercial waste and will not be accepted.
+Quantities in excess of these restrictions are considered commercial waste and will not be collected.

 Direct-to-Manufacturer E-waste Recycling

 You can also recycle directly with the manufacturer of your computer or television and related equipment.
 See the Texas Commission on Environmental Quality website for more information.

-Automotive fluids including antifreeze, gasoline, diesel and motor oil may be disposed of properly at the facilities below.
+Automotive fluids including antifreeze and motor oil may be disposed of properly at the facilities below.

 - Please contact the facility before arriving.

 - All facilities below accept up to 5 gallons of motor oil and oil filters.
 Not all facilities accept all the same automotive fluids.
 Please see notes below.